Want to know how many keywords to use for SEO?

 One of the easiest ways to find a keyword to target is to use a keyword research tool.

-A tool that uncovers keyword ideas and provides search engine optimisation (SEO) metrics.
+A tool that uncovers keyword ideas and provides search engine optimization (SEO) metrics.

 You can also use tools like Google Keyword Planner, Ahrefs, and SEMrush.